suraj-2021/django-eventmanagement_app/README.md

 Also added Delete option to delete data from database.
 Ordered Database items from their name.
 Added PDF,TXT and CSV download option.
-Pagination will also be added soon.
+Pagination will also be added soon, While making the interface more user friendly.